acidicsameer/acidicsameer/README.md

 # 💫 About Me:
-<br>Hi i am passionate MERN STACK learner
+<br>Hi, I'm a passionate MERN stack learner from Nepal.

 ## 🌐 Socials: